 As an Amazon Associate we earn from qualifying purchases.

 You really know the fall cooking season has arrived because of two things: stores are selling pumpkins and cranberries.
-Today, we’ll be looking at making a fresh and easy cranberry sauce.
+Today, I’ll be looking at making a fresh and easy cranberry sauce.
 No need for sliced can shaped sauce!
 This lip smacking turkey topping sauce can be made with as little as 3 ingredients and about 30 minutes on your stove top.

 What is Cranberry Sauce?

-Cranberry sauce, as we know it, is really more of a jam than a sauce.
+Cranberry sauce, as I know it, is really more of a jam than a sauce.
 In it, fresh cranberries are cooked down with sugar and other seasonings until thick.
 The thick texture is what gives it a more jam-like quality.

 What Thickens Cranberry Sauce?